Skip to main content

 getFirstCell()

 Get the first cell (element or link) in the graph.
-The first cell is defined as the cell with the lowest z property (the cell most in the back, see the Presentation section of joint.dia.Element).
+The first cell is defined as the cell with the lowest z property (the cell most in the back, see the Presentation section of joint.dia.Element) in the first layer according to the layers collection order.

 getLastCell()

 Get the last cell (element or link) in the graph.
-The last cell is defined as the cell with the highest z property (the cell most in the front, see the Presentation section of joint.dia.Element).
+The last cell is defined as the cell with the highest z property (the cell most in the front, see the Presentation section of joint.dia.Element) in the last layer according to the layers collection order.

 graph.getLinks()